-President-elect Donald Trump’s choice for his national security advisor, Rep. Michael Waltz (R-Fla.), said that he wants the incoming administration to bring the Russia–Ukraine war to a “responsible end.”
+President-elect Donald Trump’s choice for national security adviser, Rep. Michael Waltz (R-Fla.), said that he wants the incoming administration to bring the Russia–Ukraine war to a “responsible end.”

-Washington recently reportedly authorized Ukraine’s military to use U.S.-made missiles to strike Russian territory and has agreed to supply Kyiv with landmines, marking an escalation in the war.
+Washington recently reportedly authorized Ukraine’s military to use U.S.-made missiles to strike Russian territory and has agreed to supply Kyiv with landmines, which would be an escalation in the war.

-Late last week, Russia responded by firing an experimental missile that initially was believed to be a nuclear-capable intercontinental ballistic missile.
-The missile, called “Oreshnik,” is a newly produced, intermediate-range hypersonic missile.
+Last week, Russia responded by firing an experimental missile that initially was believed to be a nuclear-capable intercontinental ballistic missile.
+The missile, called Oreshnik, is a newly produced, intermediate-range hypersonic missile.

 A former special forces officer, Waltz said that Trump is “very clear about the need to end this conflict” between the two countries, which started in February 2022.
-Both the United States and the North Atlantic Treaty Organization (NATO) have supplied the Kyiv government with tens of billions of dollars in weapons, intelligence, and other resources since the war started.
+Both the United States and NATO have supplied the Kyiv government with tens of billions of dollars in weapons, intelligence, and other resources since the war started.

-In the interview Sunday, Waltz compared the Ukraine conflict to “World War I trench warfare,” and added that it is “just an absolute meat grinder of people and personnel on that front.”
+In the interview on Nov.
+24, Waltz compared the Ukraine conflict to “World War I trench warfare,” and added that it is “just an absolute meat grinder of people and personnel on that front.”

-Throughout the 2024 campaign, Trump has said that, if reelected, he would move to end the conflict within a day or a few days of taking office.
-He’s also decried the U.S. sending billions of dollars in aid to Ukraine, saying domestic problems—such as illegal immigration and high inflation—need to be resolved.
+Throughout the 2024 campaign, Trump has said that if he were reelected, he would move to end the conflict within a few days of taking office.
+He has also decried the United States’ sending billions of dollars in aid to Ukraine, saying domestic problems—such as illegal immigration and high inflation—need to be resolved.

-President Joe Biden’s administration has said it would provide a smooth transition to the Trump administration, while senior-level White House officials have said that the U.S. government will continue to provide aid that was approved by Congress to Ukraine.
+The Biden administration has said it would provide a smooth transition to the Trump administration, while senior-level White House officials have said the U.S. government will continue to provide aid that was approved by Congress to Ukraine.

 Waltz told Fox News that he had spoken with his counterpart, outgoing Biden national security adviser Jake Sullivan.
 Waltz warned adversaries opposed to the United States to not take advantage of the transition period before Jan.
 20, 2025, when Trump will be inaugurated.